 The COVID-19 pandemic has brought about a stagnancy to normal life in all aspects be it economic or social irrespective of people all over the globe.
 The effects and implications are almost irrevocable.
 The severe restrictions to mobility and physical contact have laid down new social interaction norms.
-The lack of socialisation is even further pronounced when it comes to the education sector.
+The lack of socialization is even further pronounced when it comes to the education sector.
 However, the onset of the financial crisis due to this pandemic has also ensured an increase in technological innovation and opportunities.

 The empty classrooms are indicative of reimagining reality and education with radical reforms.
-The massive shift towards online education meant a quick change in curriculum, learning and teaching practices and thereby necessitating the inclusion of new management practices.
-Research (Ratten, 2020) suggested that stimulating the real environment through augmented reality and artificial intelligence would enable experiential study and practice of entrepreneurship.
+The massive shift towards online education meant a quick change in curriculum, learning, and teaching practices and thereby necessitating the inclusion of new management practices.
+Research (Ratten, 2020) suggested that stimulating the real environment through augmented reality and artificial intelligence would enable the experiential study and practice of entrepreneurship.
 A study (Tang & Li, 2021) carried out discussed ways to turn the current turbulent crisis situations into profitable business opportunities through flexible and diversified innovative education and entrepreneurship support.
-Accordingly, to realise the full-blown potential of learning during this crisis, universities need to:
+Accordingly, to realize the full-blown potential of learning during this crisis, universities need to:

 Carefully integrate innovative education to increase the overall comprehensive competitiveness of students.

 Strengthen the construction of teachers.
-The selection of educators should be accessed properly for it is the responsibility of the educator to polish out the innate entrepreneurial and creative side of the individual students and prepare them for the forthcoming employment in this crisis situation.
+The selection of educators should be accessed properly for it is the responsibility of the educator to polish out the innate entrepreneurial and creative side of the individual students and prepare them for forthcoming employment in this crisis situation.

 Establish a sound online platform.
-The establishment of a planned entrepreneurship service platform will provide the students with a much needed interactive growth environment.
+The establishment of a planned entrepreneurship service platform will provide the students with a much-needed interactive growth environment.

 There is a defined consensus that in-depth research is required to fully comprehend entrepreneurship education as a field, for it is an ever-evolving sector.
-Thus we can conclude that there is no certain systematic approach out of this crisis, hence, an entrepreneurial outlook is the torch holder.
+Thus we can conclude that there is no certain systematic approach to this crisis, hence, an entrepreneurial outlook is the torch holder.
 But, a quality digital education program would successfully stimulate awareness of entrepreneurship and innovation, reform the cracks in the system and encourage the overall growth of the upcoming talent.

 2018, January | Enterprise and Entrepreneurship Education: Guidance for UK Higher Education Providers| Quality Assurance Agency | https://www.qaa.ac.uk/docs/qaas/enhancement-and-development/enterprise-and-entrpreneurship-education-2018.pdf?sfvrsn=15f1f981_8